Harshal-Maersk/demo-unit-test/README.md

 2. **Check if All Scenarios Are Covered**
    Compare the function's behavior with expected outcomes for all possible scenarios:
-   - If the function already handles a case correctly (like empty orders in this example), simply write a test case to confirm that behavior.
+   - If the function already handles a case correctly (like empty orders in this example), write a test case to confirm that behavior.
-   - If the function doesn't handle a case (e.g., inconsistent currency codes in the item list), it’s your responsibility as a tester to identify and report this gap to the developer.
+   - If the function doesn't handle a case (e.g., inconsistent currency codes in the item list), write tests to highlight these gaps.

 3. **Write Thorough Tests**
    For each scenario, include:
-   - **Input**: What data is being tested? (e.g., empty list, zero quantity).
+   - **Input**: The data being tested (e.g., empty list, zero quantity).
-   - **Output**: What result do you expect? (e.g., total = 0).
+   - **Output**: The expected result (e.g., total = 0, or error message).
-   - **Edge Cases**: What unexpected but possible situations should the code handle gracefully? (e.g., `UnitPrice` is `nil`).
+   - **Edge Cases**: Unexpected but possible situations (e.g., `nil` prices or missing items).

 4. **Ensure the Code Matches the Tests**
    - After writing test cases, run them against the function.
-   - If the code passes all tests, it’s handling the scenarios correctly.
-   - If a test fails, review the code and suggest necessary changes to the programmer.
+   - If a test fails, review the code and suggest necessary changes.

 5. **Iterate and Refine**
-   Testing isn’t just about covering known cases—it’s also about anticipating future changes.
-Once a function’s behavior is covered:
+   Testing isn’t just about current cases—it’s about anticipating future changes.
+Write tests robust enough to catch regressions when updating the codebase.
-   - Think about what might change in future versions.
-   - Make your tests robust enough to catch regressions (breaking old functionality while adding new features).

 ---